 Youth ATV/Motorcycle and Snowmobile Certification

-Your safety is our number one concern.
-Utah law requires youth, ages eight to 16 (or until they get their state issued driver license), to complete the Utah State Parks and Recreation Know Before You Go!
-Snowmobile or OHV education course before operating on public lands, roads or trails.
-It is illegal for any child under the age of eight to operate an off-highway vehicle (OHV) or a snowmobile on any public land.
+To help ensure the safety of all riders, Utah law requires youth, ages 8 to 15 (or until they get their state-issued driver license), to complete a Utah Division of Parks and Recreation off-highway vehicle (OHV) or snowmobile education course before operating on public lands, roads or trails.
+It is illegal for any child under the age of 8 to operate an OHV or snowmobile on any public land.

 - Snowmobile Education – Utah Snowmobile Operator License Course